The old saw is if you like sausage or legislation, avoid watching either being made. Here’s a case in point.

 More importantly, the substitute was completely unexpected by the consumer health community.
 We were looking for a simple expansion of MSAs, and suddenly we have all these other things with next to no information about the whys and wherefores.
 Who was it that said, “What we have here is a failure to communicate?”

-Greg Scandlen is director of The Galen Institute’s Center for Consumer-Driven Health Care and associate editor of The Heartland Institute publication, Health Care News.
-Email [email protected].
+Greg Scandlen is director of the Galen Institute’s Center for Consumer Driven Health Care and associate editor of Health Care News.
+His email address is [email protected].
 This article is reprinted from Scandlen’s Consumer Choice Matters dated 6/25/2003.